marsdrums/ReSTIR-reworking/README.md

 - the number of samples contained in the reservoir; for every new sample added to the reservoir, this value is increased by 1.
 - the weight of the chosen sample; This is needed to perform steps 5 and 6 of the RIS algorithm.

-This is how reservoir sampling works:
+Here’s how reservoir sampling works:

-We start with an empty reservoir, and we insert the first sample into it.
+- Start with an empty reservoir and insert the first sample into it.
-When we throw a new sample into the reservoir, we perform a weighted random selection between the sample currently present in the reservoir, and the new sample we're adding.
-The weights for such a random selection are the weight of the new sample vs. the running sum of all the weights of all the samples put so far into the reservoir.
-So, we flip a coin, and decide if to keep the current sample, or take the new one.
-Wheter the coin flip favoured the old or the new sample, we add the weight of the new sample to the running total of the weights.
+- For each new sample, perform a weighted random selection between the sample currently in the reservoir and the new sample being added.
+The weights for this selection are determined by the weight of the new sample compared to the running sum of the weights of all samples processed so far.
+- Flip a "coin" (based on the weighted probabilities) to decide whether to keep the current sample in the reservoir or replace it with the new one.
+- Regardless of the outcome, add the weight of the new sample to the running total of weights.

-This is a GLSL-like pseudo code function to add new samples into the reservor:
+Here’s a GLSL-like pseudo-code function to integrate new samples into the reservoir:

 ```glsl
 vec4 updateReservoir(inout vec4 reservoir, float newSampleIndex, float newSampleWeight)